AliciaMMorgan/cross-industry-pm-playbook/Curatorial-Leadership.md

 # 🎨 Curatorial Leadership & My Innovator’s DNA

-This section of the Cross-Industry Project Management Playbook captures how I’ve led not only through formal roles or projects, but also through curating inclusive, insight-driven experiences across industries.
+This section of the Cross-Industry PM Playbook captures how I’ve led not only through formal roles or projects, but also through curating inclusive, insight-driven experiences across industries.
 This includes Fortune 500 business resource groups, nonprofit and museum education programs, STEAM-integrated youth initiatives, and career development events in advisory roles.
 Curation here is not a sidebar — it is a **core innovation and leadership competency**.

 ## 🧬 Innovative DNA in Action